Skip advert

 Advertisement

-Opting for the entry-level Nissan Ariya 63kWh Advance model means the overall range is a claimed 250 miles.
-Moving up to the 87kWh version with the same trim level sees an increase in range to 329 miles, while Nissan states that the 302bhp dual-motor e-4ORCE variant can cover up to 319 miles.
+Opting for the entry-level Nissan Ariya 63kWh Engage model means the overall range is a claimed 250 miles.
+Moving up to the 87kWh version with the Advance trim level sees an increase in range to 329 miles, while Nissan states that the 302bhp dual-motor e-4ORCE variant can cover up to 319 miles.
 All of these range figures are slightly reduced if you upgrade to the Evolve specification, which brings additional equipment and extra weight to the car.
+The even hotter Nismo variant, meanwhile, drops the range further to 261 miles.

 Advertisement - Article continues below